ZongyuanShen/SMART/README.md

 - [License](#license)

 ## Introduction
-The paper presents an algorithm, called Self-Morphing Adaptive Replanning Tree (SMART), that facilitates fast reactive replanning in dynamic environments.
-SMART performs risk-based tree-pruning if the current path is obstructed by nearby moving obstacle(s), resulting in multiple disjoint subtrees.
+**SMART** facilitates fast reactive replanning in dynamic environments.
+It performs risk-based tree-pruning if the current path is obstructed by nearby moving obstacle(s), resulting in multiple disjoint subtrees.
 Then, for speedy recovery, it exploits these subtrees and performs informed tree-repair at hot-spots that lie at the intersection of subtrees to find a new path.
-Please refer to [our paper](https://arxiv.org/abs/2305.06487) for more detailts.

 ![Main idea](https://github.com/ZongyuanShen/SMART/assets/136994172/e68db789-7cf1-4b97-bb22-eb7e0b036c44)